OBDb/.devcontainer/README.md

 }
 ```

+The `postAttachCommand` runs `/usr/local/bin/setup-obdb-dev.sh` which:
+- Downloads and installs the latest obdb-editor skill
+- Updates or clones the OBDb schemas repository to `tests/schemas`

-The `postStartCommand` automatically downloads and installs the latest obdb-editor skill every time the container starts, ensuring you always have the most up-to-date tooling.
+This ensures you always have the most up-to-date tooling and test schemas.

+### Individual Scripts

+You can also run individual setup scripts manually if needed:

+- `/usr/local/bin/install-obdb-skill.sh` - Update obdb-editor skill only
+- `/usr/local/bin/update-schemas.sh` - Update test schemas only
+- `/usr/local/bin/setup-obdb-dev.sh` - Run full setup (recommended)

 ## Building Locally